 Critical analysis of the Poem Snake by D H Lawrence

+The snake is generally seen in a negative way by man.
+Man is taught to be afraid of it, and to kill it if they encounter it at any point.
+However, Lawrence feels that this is a most unjust way to treat the snake.
+He attacks the snake because he does not know any other way to react to its presence.
+However, in the course of watching the snake at his water-trough, his own view of the snake has changed.
+Even though the snake is as fearful as the serpent Typhon, it has not harmed him in any way.
+In fact, it is a gentle and pensive creature.
+It has just got on with its own business of drinking and gone back peacefully.
+In the end, the poet is left only with regret – first at seeing it go, and then for having attacked it for no reason.

+.Central Idea of Snake by D.H.Lawrance:The poet comes across a snake drinking at his water-trough.
+Like a second-comer, he waits for it to finish drinking.
+While watching it, he realizes that it is a gentle and magnificent creature.
+Even though he has learned to fear and kill snakes, he does not do so.
+When the snake is preparing to leave, he becomes sad and tries to stop it by hitting it with a log.
+But this only makes the snake leave faster.
+In the end, the poet feels he has treated the snake very badly, and is filled with regret.

+Through this poem, Lawrence has successfully changed our impression of the snake from a negative one to a positive one.
+This is no easy feat in itself, but the fact that Lawrence has managed to do so through the brevity of a form like poetry is extraordinary.
+His use of myths and legends regarding the snake has also enriched the poem and taught us to respect all creatures of the earth equally.

-:Snake” is a seventy-four-line free-verse poem divided into nineteen verse paragraphs (stanzas of unequal length).
+Snake” is a seventy-four-line free-verse poem divided into nineteen verse paragraphs (stanzas of unequal length).
 Like many modern lyrics, it incorporates a narrative element, recording the poet’s encounter with a snake at his water-trough.
 Through this structure and carefully mobilized imagery, the poet reveals his conflicted, deepening consciousness, which moves from casual description to epiphanic confession.
 Written when D. H. Lawrence and his wife Frieda were living in Taormina, Sicily, in 1920-1921, the poem is derived from Lawrence’s actual experience there.
 Its imagery and themes, however, are anticipated in the second section of his 1917 essay “The Reality of Peace.”

 The poem begins with the arrival of the snake on the poet's water trough on a very hot day and his (poet's) arrival at the same place to fetch water, putting on pajamas due to the hot weather.
 Since the snake came there before him, he decided to wait for it to finish drinking.
 According to him, the snake came through a hole in the "earthwall" which was deliberately built to encircle the trough.